DataDog/documentation/content/en/tracing/trace_collection/_index.md

 Capture observability data from in-house code or complex functions that aren't captured by automatic instrumentation.
 To custom instrument your application, you can use either of these options:

 - [Datadog libraries][9]: Use Datadog tracing libraries to add and customize observability within Datadog.
-- [OpenTelemetry APIs][10]: Use OpenTelemetry instrumentation and call the Datadog tracing library.
+- [OpenTelemetry APIs][10]: Use OpenTelemetry API support in Datadog libraries to have vendor-neutral instrumentation of your code.
 To learn more, see [custom instrumentation][6].

 ## APM setup tutorials